 After you have done this for a week, the next process is allowing them to get use to the lead.
 You will want to put the harness on followed by treats like you have been doing, but this time, attach the lead to the harness.
 Allow your cat to walk with the lead dragging on the floor.
 Let him/her play with it, chew on it, smell it, and so on.
 Leave the lead and harness on for up to 30 minutes, then remove the lead, remove the harness, and give him/her some treats.
 Do this for a minimum of 3 days.

 Now it is time for the fun part, taking your cat outside!
 Put the harness on, attach the lead, and give your cat a treat.
-After they finish their treat, carry them to the door and walk outside holding them.
+After they finish the treat, carry them to the door and walk outside holding them.
 Walk them to a safe, quiet area away from cars and other people, typically your back yard.
 Once you are sure it is safe, place your cat down and hold on to the lead.
-Allow your cat to walk about and follow him/her as he/she does.
+Allow your cat to walk about and follow behind.
 As you walk with your cat, lightly tug the lead to get your cat to stop, then allow it to continue walking.
-Do this for a good 30 minutes, then pick your cat up, and walk them back indoors.
-Once you are indoors and away from the door, remove the lead and harness, and reward them with a treat.
+Do this for a good 20-30 minutes, then pick your cat up, and walk them back indoors.
+Once you are indoors and away from the door remove the lead and harness and reward them with a treat.
 You will want to do this every day around the same time for at least a week.

-Once you feel your cat is comfortable to walk outside of your yard, begin to walk them about 100 feet away from your house, and then back.
+Once you feel your cat is comfortable to walk outside of your yard, begin to walk them about 100 feet away from your house and then back.
 Do this back and forth a handful of times, then return home.
 Each day, walk a little further away.
-When you and your kitty feel comfortable enough, you can begin walking them away from the house once, then back home.
+When you and your kitty feel comfortable enough you can begin walking them away from the house once and then back home.
 You may want to venture out to a quiet park to walk your cat to avoid cars.